vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-cli-gs/index.md

 ---
-title: "Getting Started with the VMware `tanzu` CLI"
+title: "Getting Started with the VMware Tanzu CLI Core"
 description: Working with the VMware Tanzu suite of tools starts with tooling to deploy and manage those products.
 Learn how to install the `tanzu` CLI, and explore some of the basic functionality.
 date: 2022-01-23
 lastmod: 2022-01-23